apereo/cas/developer/Sec-Vuln-Response.md

 Members involved in [CAS application security](/cas/Mailing-Lists.html):

-- Proactively work to improve the security of CAS focusing on the Apereo CAS server, the protocols and various CAS clients
+- Proactively work to improve the security of CAS focusing on the Apereo CAS server, the protocols and various CAS clients.
 - Respond to potential vulnerabilities and create, maintain, and execute on vulnerability triage and notification policy, fielding handoffs from the Apereo security and otherwise.
 - Issue vulnerability reports and work to coordinate workarounds and fix responses to security concerns that arise.
 - Produce artifacts that help potential CAS adopters to evaluate the security of CAS both as open source product and as they intend to locally implement the product.
 This includes threat modeling, data flow diagrams, etc.